Mkeefeus/nrs-craftingmenu/README.md

 This is a "all-in-one" crafting menu UI that can be infinately scaled simply by adding a new menu to a detailed configuration, making this your go-to crafting resource.

+## ARCHIVED

+This resource is archived.
+We do not intend to do any further development of this resource.
+To the best of our knowledge there are no bugs or outstanding issues as of today.

 ## INSTALLATION

 1. Install ox_lib https://github.com/overextended/ox_lib.